TheGloriousGenesis/CS_Learning/Machine_Learning/Overview_ML/README.md

 ### Random Forest
 Type of ensemble method where multiple trees are grown.
 Each tree classifies data point and provides a vote for that class.
 The classification of the data point is then chosen by gathering votes.

+Theses are black box methods!

 Can be supervised or unsupervised due to the ability to